70: No Such Thing As A Rat Multiborg

 Transcript

-Hello, and welcome to another episode of No Such Thing As a Fish, a weekly podcast coming to you from the QI offices in Covert Garden.
+Hello, and welcome to another episode of No Such Thing as a Fish, a weekly podcast coming to you from the QI offices in Covert Garden.

 And once again, we have gathered around the microphones with our four favorite facts from the last seven days, and in no particular order.
+Here we go.

 Starting with you, Andrew Hutter-Murray.

 My fact is that babies practice their first words before saying them out loud, which is very sweet.
+I love that.

 Wait, how do we know?